awfulwaffle77/kravmaga/README.md

 # ISSUES
+TODO: Get antrenament.html in place

+PLEASE check updateEvent POST param & deleteRecord POST param

+Must test adding event and antrenament.

 ~On Chrome, currentHash cookie modifies its value.
-Why?~ It did not.
-Function `existsInHashArray` does not populate the array.
+Why?
+It did not.
+Function `existsInHashArray` does not populate the array.~

+Note: handler.js has a lot of code in it and code for several pages.
+Might be good to separate code into other files.

 Note: Currently, PHP does not return a webpage and redirects are handled in .js files.
 Should be changed.
 # FEATURES